Why Caravans Roll Over

 Tow Ball Mass

-With a trailer attached, an overhung hitch acts as a lever on the rear of the tow vehicle.
-That overhang needs to be as short as possible to minimise this leverage effect.
-Long distances between axle and tow ball (sometimes as a result of user modification to the tow bar or tow ball) are virtually a recipe for swaying.
+An overhung hitch acts as a lever that increases the download forces on the rear of the tow vehicle.
+That hitch must as short as possible to minimise this effect.
+Excess overhang between tow vehicle rear axle and tow ball is virtually a recipe for swaying.

 These are factors over which a driver has no control.
-When not towing, these factors can be relatively innocuous for passenger cars, but with a trailer behind they can assume a significant role.
+These are mostly harmless for passenger cars, but when towing a trailer can be dangerous.
 They include:

 - a wind gust, which can be natural or caused by a vehicle coming in the opposite direction